 5. Improve Lead Nurturing

 Now the spotlight moves to lead nurturing.
 Here, the goal is to engage with potential customers and provide answers to whatever questions they may have.
-The better your nurturing efforts, the more likely you’ll be able to close the deal and drive SaaS revenue.
+The better your nurturing efforts and B2B SaaS marketing strategies, the more likely you’ll be able to close the deal and drive SaaS revenue.

 6. Make the Most of MOFU